xxing9703/Isoscope/README.md

 The installation file for Mac OS will be available soon.

+# User's Guide
+please find the user's guide documentation in the file "IsoScope User's Guide.pdf".

 # Bug report
 This software is under continuouse development and updates.
 If you have any questions, please contact the author: Xi Xing (xxing@Princeton.edu)